 The flora and fauna of the Bahamas are quite out there.
 Myriad of species of different animals and insects and fish, all spread across these seven hundred islands, treats to the eyes, essential to the growth and existence of the place.
 Exumas Pigs, Sandy Cay Iguanas, Inagua Flamingos, Bimini Dolphins, Eleuthera Turtles, Sharks, Conch, Spider crab, Sea Stars, Abaco Parrot and Bats.

+Bahamian food?
 Conch, a large tropical mollusk (sea snail) with firm, white flesh, is the national dish of the Bahamas.
 Conch can be prepared in a number of ways: served raw with lime juice, raw vegetables and even fruit called conch salad.

 English is the official language.
 Although, you might hear Bahamian English.
 It's a mixture of Queen's diction, African influence and island dialect.
+You can learn some basic Bahamian before you travel to The Bahamas and really impress the locals!

 The currency in The Bahamas is the Bahamian Dollar (In the Bahamas, it is customary to tip 10%.
 However, if you received exceptional service, you may wish to leave a larger gratuity.
 This is always greatly appreciated.).